 Overall interrupt control, which basically means the setting of request flags when certain microcontroller conditions occur and the setting of interrupt enable bits by the application program, is controlled by a series of registers, located in the Special Purpose Data Memory, as shown in the accompanying table.
 The number of registers falls into two categories.
-The first is the INTC0~INTC1 register which sets the primary interrupts, the second is the INTEG register to set the external interrupt trigger edge type.
+The first is the INTCO~INTC1 registers which setup the primary interrupts, the second is the INTEG register to set the external interrupt trigger edge type.